 I know what you’re thinking…are we there yet?
 Guess what?
 The answer is yes!
 I’ve enjoyed making progress as much as working my creativeness to find solutions to some tricky spots in many of my 3o Days To Fabulous DIY Backyard Makeover projects.
 But everything has to come to an end, and me working outside in close to 100 degree humid temps for about a month definitely had to come to an end!
+When you’re done checking out this reveal, head over and check out my newest Coastal Home Tour (2019).

 So without further ado, let’s get started….drumroll please!